 Starting off with the discovery of the natural hot water springs, this national park is indeed a hidden gem amidst the scenic beauty of Canada.
-Settled at the Canadian Rocky Mountains and declared as a World Heritage Site by UNESCO, this ancient treasure is surrounded by monolith mountains which are as old as 120 million years.
+Settled in the Canadian Rocky Mountains and declared a World Heritage Site by UNESCO, this ancient treasure is surrounded by monolith mountains which are as old as 120 million years.

 Wildlife In Banff National Park

 There are around 53 species of mammals found in the vicinity of Banff National Park Canada.
 The visitors can easily spot an elk, deers, bighorn sheeps, and tiny animals like the Columbian ground squirrels and the chipmunks.
 The grizzly bears, black bears, wolves, and rarer cougar are some of the rare species which can be spotted once in a while around the park.